ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 Modules can only be created, versioned, and pushed into a repository as part of a *project*.

 ### Running Compiled Modules
-An entrypoint such as a `main()` or a `service` that is compiled as part of a named module is automatically linked into a `.jar`.
+An entry point such as a `main()` or a `service` that is compiled as part of a named module is automatically linked into a `.jar`.
 You can run the compiled module `.jar`:

 ```bash